Japan rescuers continue search as more rain forecast, at least 18 dead - NHK

 The meteorological agency said the rainy front was forecast to bring 120 mm of rain in the northern Kyushu region by Monday noon, and 100 mm of rain in the neighbouring Chugoku region, western Japan.

-(Writing by Tetsushi Kajimoto; Editing by Himani Sarkar)
+Writing by Tetsushi Kajimoto; Editing by Himani Sarkar